xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution2.md

 $0 = xxxx \oplus xxxx, 1 = xxx1 \oplus xxx0, 2 = xx1x \oplus xx0x, 3 = xx11 \oplus xx00 = xx10 \oplus xx01...$

-This series of expressions are actually general (commutation is regarded as the same) and you can found that: $i \geq |j - k|$.
+This series of expressions is actually general (commutation is regarded as the same) and you can find that: $i \geq |j - k|$.
 Since we need the corresponding distinct bits to get the target, the maximum of difference could be $i$.

 Therefore, we can set $C = C_0, C_1$, where $C_0 = c_0, c_1, ..., c_{\frac{m}{2}-1}, C_1 = c_{\frac{m}{2}}, ..., c_{m-1}$.